Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Empirical Results

-In this experiment, we evaluate the performance of the proposed \ppsalgabbr{} compared with the precise distance that is computed by definition directly.
-To verify whether \ppsalgabbr{} could achieve the true distance between sets accurately and timely, we employ scatter plots to compare their values and time cost, presented in Figures~\ref{fig:approx} to \ref{fig:params} and Figure~\ref{fig:approx,cont} in Appendix~\ref{appx:setup}.
-As we can see from Figure~\ref{subfig:approx,a}, the approximated values of distance using \ppsalgabbr{} are highly correlated with their correspondingly precise values; Besides, their linear fit line and the identity line (that is, $f(x)\!=\!x$) are near and almost parallel.
-Both observations mean that the approximation values of distance via \ppsalgabbr{} are validly acceptable.
-Figure~\ref{subfig:approx,c} also presents that the relative difference between the approximation values and direct computation of distances is comparatively small and acceptable.
+Besides, as we can see from Figure~\ref{fig:approx}\subref{subfig:approx,a}, the approximated values of distance using \ppsalgabbr{} are highly correlated with their correspondingly precise values; Besides, their linear fit line and the identity line (that is, $f(x)\!=\!x$) are near and almost parallel.
+Both observations mean that the approximation values of distance via \ppsalgabbr{} are valid and acceptable.
+Figure~\ref{fig:approx}\subref{subfig:approx,c} also presents that the relative difference between the approximation values and direct computation of distances is comparatively small and acceptable.
 It also shows that the relative difference between them becomes smaller as the distance $\newDist_\cdot$ increases.
-As for the time cost of \ppsalgabbr{} shown in Figure~\ref{subfig:approx,b}, all approximated values of distance cost less time than their direct computation of precise distance, and we find in practice that the time saving is usually more satisfactory when the used dataset is pretty large, such as on the Income dataset.
-Similar observations could also be found in Figures~\ref{subfig:approx,d}, \ref{subfig:pm,c}, \ref{subfig:pm,f}, \ref{subfig:timecost,a}, and \ref{subfig:timecost,c}, where in most cases of large datasets that need longer time to proceed with the direct computation of distances, the time cost of \ppsalgabbr{} would not be worse than that of direct computation; yet in smaller dataset cases, the time cost of direct computation is less and completely acceptable, and using \ppsalgabbr{} would be less necessary.\looseness=-1
+As for the time cost of \ppsalgabbr{} shown in Figure~\ref{fig:approx}\subref{subfig:approx,b}, all approximated values of distance cost less time than their direct computation of precise distance, and we find in practice that the time saving is usually more satisfactory when the used dataset is pretty large, such as on the Income dataset.
+Similar observations could also be found in Figures~\ref{fig:approx}\subref{subfig:approx,d}, \ref{fig:params}\subref{subfig:pm,c}, \ref{fig:params}\subref{subfig:pm,f}, \ref{fig:approx,cont}\subref{subfig:timecost,a}, and \ref{fig:approx,cont}\subref{subfig:timecost,c}, where in most cases of large datasets that need a longer time to proceed with the direct computation of distances, the time cost of \ppsalgabbr{} would not be worse than that of direct computation; yet in smaller dataset cases, the time cost of direct computation is less and completely acceptable, and using \ppsalgabbr{} would be less necessary.\looseness=-1